 What is Performance Engineering?

-Performance engineering is a discipline of using best practices and applying techniques in all stages of the software development life cycle (SDLC) to ensure that the final product is performance-optimized.
+Performance engineering is a discipline of using best practices and applying techniques in all stages of the software development life cycle (SDLC) to ensure that the final product is optimized appropriately.
 The activities involved in the performance engineering focus on good architecture design, better UI/UX design, better code structure, and understanding business use cases to build the system with industry standards and high performance.

 Performance engineering demands the involvement in each stage of SDLC to identify stage-specific problems and causes while designing the system.
 This makes the performance testing a culture within the development framework to apply techniques and incorporate industry standards to achieve a stable, scalable, and performance-optimized system.